Lake Mead Dive Sites

 2nd site = Aggregate piles

-The aggregate piles site is laid out with the green lines in a square shape pattern (Just keep Turing left).
-The piles consisted of 4 different sizes.
-You will be seeing the 1st and second size piles.
-At the first area, we will be going over the 2nd largest sized aggregate, there you will be able to take a picture with the American flag underwater if you choose.
-The 2nd area is the largest pile resembling a volcano shape.
-The shape was created because of the collapse of the tunnel from the force of the huge rocks pounding on top of it at the time of the construction of the dam.
-We will then take you over to the foundation of the massive sand classifier, and the underground water tank room.
-We will then head back towards the mooring line up. at the end of the line there is one of the tunnel entrances, were you can take a picture or video with the hard hat wearing skeleton worker.
-For more experienced divers we can arrange for you to be guided into the tunnel to see one of the shaft wheels that let the aggregate fall through onto the conveyer belts.
+The aggregate was separated into 4 different piles by the size of the rock.
+The Agg piles site is were you will see the massive aggregate piles, the foundation of the massive sand classifier, and the underground water tank room.
+At the end of the dive there is one of the tunnel entrances, were we can take a picture or video with the hard hat wearing skeleton worker.
+For more experienced divers we can arrange for you to be guided into the tunnel to see one of the shaft wheels that let the aggregate fall through onto the conveyer belts and carried out to the train cars.

 Site = The River Drift